Konstanty Kalinowski: Literary work

-In his literary work, Kalinoŭski underlined the need to liberate all people of the former Polish–Lithuanian Commonwealth from Russia's occupation and to conserve and promote the Greek-Catholic faith and Belarusian language.
+In his literary work, Kalinowski underlined the need to liberate all people of the former Polish–Lithuanian Commonwealth from Russia's occupation and to conserve and promote the Greek Catholic faith and Belarusian language.
 He also promoted the idea of activisation of peasants for the cause of national liberation, the idea that was until then dominated by the gentry.
 He favored the Polish–Lithuanian Commonwealth's traditions of democracy, tolerance and freedom, as opposed to national oppression of cultures dominated by Imperial Russia:

 There is some academic debate about which texts to attribute to Konstanty.
 Konstanty was unhappy with the timing and objectives of the January Uprising, which broke out on 23 January 1863.
 There had been a growing rift between him and other leaders of the uprising in Warsaw.

 After the outbreak of the January Uprising, he was involved in the secret Provincial Lithuanian Committee in Vilnius.
 Soon he was promoted to the commissar of the Polish National Government for the Grodno Governorate.
 His writings made him popular both among the peasants and the gentry, which enabled the partisan units under his command to grow rapidly.
 Because of his successes he was promoted to the rank of Plenipotentiary Commissar of the Government for Lithuania (Komisarz Pełnomocny Rządu na Litwę), which made him the commander-in-chief of all partisan units fighting in the areas of the former Grand Duchy of Lithuania, which are in modern Lithuania, Belarus, eastern Poland and Ukraine.

 Last months, capture, imprisonment, execution and burial

-However, after initial successes against the Russian armies, the Russians moved a 120,000 men strong army to the area and the revolutionaries started to lose most of the skirmishes.
+However, after initial successes against the Russian armies, the Russians moved a 120,000 man army to the area and the revolutionaries started to lose most of the skirmishes.
 Finally, Kalinowski was betrayed by one of his soldiers and handed over to the Russians.